AlexandreLachanceGit/tagless-interpreter/README.md

 - `PartialEval`: a partial evaluator

 I also tried to implement an abstract interpretor but I didn't manage to make it work in time.
+It is fully written, but untested and commented out.
 The starter code didn't compile for me and I could not figure it out.

 ## Setup